dotnet/docs/docs/core/whats-new/dotnet-9/libraries.md

 ### ZLib and Brotli compression options

-<System.IO.Compression.ZLibCompressionOptions> and <xref:System.IO.Compression.BrotliCompressionOptions> are new types for setting algorithm-specific compression [level](xref:System.IO.Compression.CompressionLevel) and strategy (`Default`, `Filtered`, `HuffmanOnly`, `RunLengthEncoding`, or `Fixed`).
+`ZLibCompressionOptions` <!--<xref:System.IO.Compression.ZLibCompressionOptions>--> and `BrotliCompressionOptions` <!--<xref:System.IO.Compression.BrotliCompressionOptions>--> are new types for setting algorithm-specific compression [level](xref:System.IO.Compression.CompressionLevel) and strategy (`Default`, `Filtered`, `HuffmanOnly`, `RunLengthEncoding`, or `Fixed`).
 These types are aimed at users who want more fine-tuned settings than the only existing option, <System.IO.Compression.CompressionLevel>.

 The new compression option types might be expanded in the future.